zschutzman/enumerator/README.md

 # enumerator

 This is the repository for my enumerator of grid graph partitions.
-For details about the algorithm and an implementation, see the Jupyter notebook.
+For details about the algorithm and an implementation, see the Julia [implementation iPython notebook](/gridenum_nb_julia.ipynb).

 A partition of an `m` by `n` grid into `k` pieces of sizes in a list `[<p_1>,<p_2>,...,<p_l>]` is